elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-key-features-of-a-quadratic-function-graph.md

 _schema: default
 id: 163729
 date: 2025-01-27
-title: >-
-    Describe the key features of a quadratic function graph.
+title: Describe the key features of a quadratic function graph.
-article_title: >-
-    Describe the key features of a quadratic function graph.
+article_title: Describe the key features of a quadratic function graph.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The key features of a quadratic function graph include its parabolic shape, vertex, axis of symmetry, y-intercept, x-intercepts, and the influence of the coefficient 'a' on its direction of opening and range.
+    This content describes the key features of a quadratic function graph, including its shape, vertex, axis of symmetry, intercepts, and the effects of the coefficient on its behavior.
   page_keywords: >-
-    quadratic function, graph, parabola, vertex, axis of symmetry, y-intercept, x-intercepts, roots, discriminant, direction of opening, range, symmetry
+    quadratic function, parabola, vertex, axis of symmetry, y-intercept, x-intercepts, roots, direction of opening, range, symmetry
 author: QuickTakes
 question: >-
     Describe the key features of a quadratic function graph.